MK-467-Woofya/gamification-tool/README.md

 #### Interactive Map
 For details about the Interactive Map, see [Interactive_map/README.md](https://github.com/MK-467-Woofya/gamification-tool/blob/feature/144/marketplace-mockups/Interactive_map/README.md).
 In short, the whole Check-In service is built on a separate frontend using Node and Express.
 It is connected with the API.
-However, since it is a separate application again, and the frontend isn't running off of the same Create React App with the same packages, it does not share the same frontend `.env` and requires manually specifying the URLs between dev and produciton build.

 The build process is similar to running the frontend application:
     From the `Interactive_map/back_end` directory we build the image and tag it:
 `$ docker build -t map-backend-image .`

-    Then we build and run the docker instructions and expose port 3000:
+Then we build and run the docker instructions and expose port 3002:
 `$ docker run -d -p 3002:3002 --name map-backend-container map-backend-image`

 And the same for the frontend from the `Interactive_map/public` directory:
 `$ docker build -t map-frontend-image .`

-    Then we build and run the docker instructions and expose port 3000:
+Then we build and run the docker instructions and expose port 3001:
-`$ docker run -d -p 3002:3002 --name map-frontend-container map-backend-image`
+`$ docker run -d -p 3001:3001 --name map-frontend-container map-frontend-image`

 These containers can be stopped and removed as before.